marcos-crespo/CV/academic/MS_Thesis/README.md

 # Important information
 This repository contains all the scripts necessary to replicate the results given in the *MS Thesis* **Semi-Functional Partial Linear Single-Index Model with Missing at Random responses** by Marcos Crespo, directed by Silvia Novo Díaz @UC3M.

+Also, the MS Thesis memory can be read in 'SFPLSIM-MAR.pdf' document

 # Requirements
 In order to run the code, please install package ´requiRements' in RStudio and then run the following lines:
 ```